Myron F. Diduryk: Career

 Diduryk completed Airborne School and Ranger School at Fort Benning, Georgia.
 He served tours of duty at Fort Benning and in Germany.
 He was married and the father of two children.

 During Myron Diduryk's first tour of duty in Vietnam he served as the company commander of Bravo Company 2nd Battalion, 7th Cavalry Regiment, 1st Cavalry Division (Airmobile).
 In November 1965 he played a key role in the Battle of the Ia Drang, the first major battle of the Vietnam War.
 His exploits in that battle are described by General Hal Moore in his best-selling book, We Were Soldiers Once and Young ... in which Moore describes Diduryk as "… the finest battlefield company commander I had ever seen, bar none."

-Diduryk was subsequently promoted to Major and returned to Vietnam in October 1969, as the operations officer of the 2nd Battalion, 12th Cavalry, 1st Cavalry Division.
+Diduryk was subsequently promoted to major and returned to South Vietnam in October 1969, as the operations officer of the 2nd Battalion, 12th Cavalry, 1st Cavalry Division.
 On April 24, 1970, his battalion commander ordered his command helicopter to land and check out a North Vietnamese soldier who had been killed by the door gunner.
 As Major Diduryk emerged from his helicopter, he was fatally shot in the stomach by ambushing North Vietnamese soldiers.

 Diduryk is buried at Fort Benning Main Post Cemetery, Georgia.
 The Ukrainian American Veterans Post 30 in South River, New Jersey was named in his honor.
 Diduryk's name is listed on Panel 11W, Line 44 of the Vietnam Veteran's Memorial Wall in Washington, DC.
 There is also a paver stone dedicated in his memory at the New Jersey Vietnam Veterans Memorial in Holmdel, N.J.